 Penny lives on the Black Isle and her spare time is spent in the garden and in the local countryside.

 Most of Martin’s working life has been as a chartered accountant, including 9 years with Price Waterhouse (now PWC) in London and 12 years as Finance Director of Canvas Holidays.
-He also worked with Penny Edwards as a partner in Falkirk Wood, and when that was sold retrained, and now carries out consultancy work on domestic energy.
-Until recently he was heavily involved supervising the construction of his and Penny’s new Passive House, believed to be the most northerly one in Britain.
+He also worked with Penny Edwards as a partner in Falkirk Wood, and when that was sold, he retrained and now carries out consultancy work on domestic energy.
+Until recently he was heavily involved supervising the construction of his and Penny’s new Passiv House, believed to be the most northerly one in Britain.

-Martin is a Director of Transition Black Isle and enjoys being outdoors, in the garden or the hills.
+Martin is a past Chairman and current Director of Transition Black Isle and enjoys being outdoors, in the garden or the hills.